Korean Women's Hockey Team Presents A Unified Front As It Takes To The Ice

 "[We] played in this little summer league, which was just three teams.
 The age range was, like, 13 to 40.
 And this was literally all of the Korean hockey players in existence.
 And I think for all of us, it was this combination of a great hockey experience but also a really cool cultural experience."

 The Korean roster also includes Canadian college player Danelle Im, as well as Caroline Park, who grew up in Canada and played hockey for Princeton University.
-Also on the squad is goalkeeper Genny Kim Knowles – a 17-year-old who is a native of Vancouver but who plays hockey for her high school in Lawrenceville, New Jersey.
+Also on the squad is goalkeeper Genny Kim Knowles — a 17-year-old who is a native of Vancouver but who plays hockey for her high school in Lawrenceville, N.J.

 The coaching staff shows the same diversity: the head coach, Murray, is Canadian; her three assistant coaches are South Korea's Kim Doyun; North Korea's Pak Chol Ho; and American Rebecca Baker.